SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 <a id="footnotes-and-popovers"></a>
 <a id="footnotes"></a>

-## Popovers
+## Popovers / Footnotes

-__Popovers__ are footnotes that pop up.
-They provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page.
+__Popovers__ provide a way to present additional content in your _graphical_ and _block_ pages without cluttering the page.
+Popovers thus serve a purpose very similar to that of numbered footnotes in books, without the inconvenience of the reader having to look up the number, they can just hoover over the reference to view the extra content.
 The popover appears when the reader clicks/hoovers over the popovers' activation hyperlink.
 Instead of as hyperlink within text, you can also make them show up on hoovering a particular image tool.

 ![what a popover looks like](images/popover.gif "reader hoovers over a link, a popover window appears")